 He also talked about how these lessons applied to his current situation.
 Buddhism, he explained, teaches that a person has no true belongings.
 For if something belonged to a person, it would do as he said.
 But nothing behaves that way, not even one’s own body.

 “Hair,” he continued, “if it was up to us, hair would always stay black, but instead, it turns to gray, or maybe falls out completely.
 It is the same with the rest of my body and my liver.”

 “But I still went through with the surgery last year.
 I was not ready to accept this fate!
 I was not ready to believe that my body did not belong to me.
 It seems I still have much to learn.”

 The importance of having time to stop and listen

 I tucked away my pen and paper and continued to listen to his story and absorb his wisdom.

 And I can only hope that by doing my part, I am helping him in some way through his difficult struggle.
-And for that, I am thankful to play my part and eager to fulfill this important role as we take care of patients on our medical team.
+And for that, I am thankful and eager to fulfill this important role as we take care of patients on our medical team.

 This essay was first posted on 05/28/12.
-It was reviewed and republished on 9/18/17, it has been reviewed and edited for republication on 12/20/19.
+Republished on 9/18/17, it has been reviewed and edited for republication on 12/20/19.

 Gregory Shumer was a third-year medical student at Georgetown University School of Medicine when he wrote this essay as part of the Narrative Medicine/Personal Essay course taught by Dr. Margaret Cary.
 After obtaining his M.D. from Georgetown, he completed a Family Medicine Residency at the University of Michigan Health System from 2013-2016.
 He served as Chief Resident during his last year.
 He also trained in Integrative Medicine and received a Masters of Health Sciences Administration from the University of Michigan School of Public Health.
 Currently, he is an Assistant Professor in the Department of Family Medicine at the University of Michigan Medical School.
 He sees patients at Domino's Farms Family Medicine.